20 Best Things to Do in Nerja (A Local’s Guide)

 Iโd say renting a car is the best option.
 There are many car rental places to choose from near the airport.

-Having a car will help if you would love to explore other towns at your own pace.
+Having a car will help if you love to explore other towns at your own pace.
 Although public transport is quite good, coach and train times arenโt always the best.

 Also, you canโt access more remote places by bus/coach/train.